You are here: LinuxDevTools Web>WebHome (21 Apr 2010)

 Linux Development Tools

-GNU development tools are the primary tools used to build GNU/Linux systems.
-CodeSourcery LLC., in partnership with ARM, Ltd., develop improvements to the GNU GCC Toolchain for ARM processors and provides regular, precompiled and tested tool chain releases.
-More information and pre-built snapshots can be found at the following location.
+Packaged versions are available from Linaro from Linaro Download area.
+Precompiled versions and pre-built snapshots can be found from CodeSourcery Lite Edition for ARM.
 These include support for ARM cores up to and including the ARMv7 architecture, Thread-Local Storage (TLS) as well as Native POSIX Threads Library (NPTL) for ARM.

-Application Binary Interface for the ARMŽ Architecture
+Application Binary Interface for the ARM® Architecture

-The Application Binary Interface (ABI) for the ARMŽ Architecture is a collection of standards, some open and some specific to the ARM architecture.
+The Application Binary Interface (ABI) for the ARM® Architecture is a collection of standards, some open and some specific to the ARM architecture.
 The standards regulate the inter-operation of binary code, development tools, and a spectrum of ARM core-based execution environments from bare metal to platform operating systems such as ARM Linux.

 Version 1.0 of the base standard was principally concerned with governing inter-operation between relocatable files.
 Version 2.0 also sets standards for executable files.
 More detailed documentation can be found at the following location.